joko1712/ObsidianVault/FCT/-- HYBpy - Tese.md

 - [x] Add link to SBML2HYB to Guide
 - [ ] Limit 2 trains per user
 - [ ] Add cloud functions for trainning
+- [ ] Add Topbar to the logjn and register

 ## Aesthetics:
 - [x] Show where you are on burger menu # Should be done